LazyWolves/ElasticPyProxy/README.md

 ## How EP2 works

-Simple put, continuously polls the orchestrator and checks what are the available backends and updates haproxy accordingly.
+Simple put, EP2 continuously polls the orchestrator and checks what are the available backends and updates haproxy accordingly.
 However it can be made to do this simple job in more than one way as needed by the user or the host system.
 Following are the main tasks done by the components present in EP2

 **EP2 working:**

-- The system where EP2 runs should have the HAProxy (v1.8 and above) binary, HAproxy UNIX socket exposed and accessible, optionally systemd service file properly configured.
+- The system where EP2 runs should have the HAProxy (v1.8 or above) binary, HAproxy UNIX socket exposed and accessible, optionally systemd service file properly configured.

 - When EP2 starts, the first thing it does is bootstrap the controller.
 The bootstrapping includes creating clients